Yelabay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11.
 Don't just count your directories, make your directories count: Write a script that counts the number of directories and sub-directories in the current directory.
 Task 12.
 What’s new: Create a script that displays the 10 newest files in the current directory.

+Task 13.
+Being unique is better than being perfect: Create a script that takes a list of words as input and prints only words that appear exactly once.